textpattern/textpattern.github.io/tags/tag-basics/conditional-tags.md

 # Conditional tags

-"Container tags":http://docs.textpattern.io/tags/tag-basics/self-closed-versus-container-tags in Textpattern are great for making lists and you use **conditional tags** to get there.
+[Container tags](self-closed-versus-container-tags) in Textpattern are great for making lists and you use **conditional tags** to get there.

 In Textpattern your visitors are in one of two __views_; either an **individual** (article) view or a **list** view.
 You don't need to worry about managing which is which, because Textpattern takes care of that for you, but you can decide what action you are going to take when a visitor views your site in either state.